armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 This document describes how to set up Spinnaker secrets in Hashicorp's Vault.
 In this example, we'll be using the default KV secret engine called `secret` and will be storing GitHub credentials, a kubeconfig file and a Java keystore for SAML SSO.

 ## Authorization

 We currently support two methods of authentication with Vault servers.

 ### 1. Kubernetes service account (recommended)

-You'll need to configure Vault to authenticate with Kubernetes per [Hashicorp's documentation](https://www.vaultproject.io/docs/auth/kubernetes.html#configuration).
+You'll need to configure Vault to authenticate with Kubernetes per our [Vault Configuration Guide](/spinnaker-install-admin-guides/vault-configuration/) or [Hashicorp's documentation](https://www.vaultproject.io/docs/auth/kubernetes.html#configuration).

 Note: If multiple clusters need to access the same Vault server, you'll need to use the [-path flag](https://www.vaultproject.io/docs/commands/auth/enable.html#usage) and give each cluster a different path name.
 This becomes `<cluster auth path>` in the example below.
 If using just one cluster, you can use the default `vault auth enable kubernetes` command, in which case your path will be `kubernetes`.